mourisl/Rcorrector/README.md

 		-maxcorK INT: the maximum number of correction within k-bp window (default: 4) -ek INT: expected number of kmers; does not affect the correctness of program but affects the memory usage (default: 100000000)
-		-stdout: output the corrected reads to stdout (default: not used) -stage INT: start from which stage (default: 0) 0-start from begining(storing kmers in bloom filter) ;
+		-stdout: output the corrected reads to stdout (default: not used)
+		-verbose: output some correction information to stdout (default: not used) -stage INT: start from which stage (default: 0) 0-start from begining(storing kmers in bloom filter) ;
 			1-start from count kmers showed up in bloom filter;